 To be eligible for leave, workers must have been employed for at least 180 days and work at least an average of 25 hours a week during the 180 days before leave ends.
 Unlike the FMLA, Oregon has a different eligibility for parental leave.
 To be eligible for parental leave employees must be on the job at least 180 days.

 Employees are required to give written notice to the employer 30 days in advance of the leave unless it is impracticable to do so, or if the leave is taken for an emergency.
-When written 30 day notice is not possible, oral request must be made within 24 hours of leave commencement followed by written notice within 3 days after return to work.
+When written 30-day notice is not possible, an oral request must be made within 24 hours of leave commencement followed by written notice within 3 days after return to work.

 Upon returning from leave, employees must be restored to their former jobs or to equivalent jobs if the former positions are no longer available.
 An employer may require certification for family leave taken in relation to a family member with a serious health condition, the employee's own serious health condition, or a child suffering from an illness, injury, or condition that requires home care.
 An employer may also require certification that an employee is able to return to work.
 Under Oregon law, there is no requirement to maintain health benefits during leave unless required by agreement or policy.

 The Rhode Island Parental and Family Leave Act covers private employers with 50 or more employees, any state agency, and any city, town, or municipal agency that employs 30 or more employees.
 These covered employers must provide eligible employees with up to 13 consecutive work weeks of parental or family leave for a 24 month period.
 To be eligible leave employees must be full time, working on average 30 or more hours per week for 12 consecutive months prior to the effective date of leave.